jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 item with indentation past the marker, 3) starting a list item with a deeper level of nesting, and 4) adding a nested indented code block.

-Outdenting is handled similarly when `DEL` (backspace) is pressed at the beginning of the non-whitespace portion of a line.
+Outdenting is handled similarly when `DEL` or backspace (`markdown-outdent-or-delete`) is pressed at the beginning of the non-whitespace portion of a line.

 If you so desire, you can fully customize this behavior by writing your own indentation function and setting the variable